Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Introduction

-Despite this substantial progress investigating rotating CCSNe, there are still gaps in the field regarding rotating CCSN studies that contain at least one of the following: relatively few progenitor masses explored per study, few rotation rates, simplified neutrino physics, considerations of only 2 viewing angles (i.e. pole or equator), or neutrino signals that have not been converted to detection rates.
-This work provides a comprehensive study seeking to address all of these considerations: a wide suite of progenitor masses (and compactnesses), five different rotation rates, an energy-dependent M1 scheme, consideration of multiple viewing angles, and neutrino signals converted to counts for a realistic detector.
+The central aim of this work is to provide a comprehensive study quantifying how rotation affects observable neutrino signals during the supernova accretion phase.
+Despite substantial progress by the field investigating rotating CCSNe, there are still gaps in the field regarding rotating CCSN studies that contain at least one of the following: relatively few progenitor masses explored per study, simplified neutrino physics, or neutrino signals that have not been converted to detection rates.
+This work provides a comprehensive study seeking to address all of these considerations: a wide suite of progenitor masses (and compactnesses), an energy-dependent M1 scheme, and neutrino signals converted to counts for a realistic detector.
+Additionally, our parameter space spans multiple EOSs, five different rotation rates, and relatively higher angular resolution to capture viewing angle effects.
 Also, we provide novel multimessenger synthesis techniques to constrain the neutrino mass ordering and distance to a failed or successful (non)rotating CCSN, which make use of GW and neutrino observations from a given event.

 In Section \ref{sec:methods}, we provide the numerical inputs for our simulations and techniques for analyzing our models.
+In short, we study the first 300 ms post bounce for 2D, neutrino driven CCSNe, without magnetic fields present.
 In Section \ref{ssec:shock}, we show the shock radius evolution for the five new models in our simulation suite.
 Section \ref{ssec:luminosities} displays the impact of compactness and rotation on neutrino luminosities.
 Section \ref{ssec:observables} convolves our models with realistic detector sensitivities, accounting for the adiabatic Mikheyev-Smirnov-Wolfenstein effect.
 Section \ref{ssec:correlations} explores neutrino and GW observables.
-It outlines new techniques to constrain the neutrino mass ordering and distance to (non)rotating supernovae.
+It outlines new techniques to constrain the neutrino mass ordering and distance to (non)rotating supernovae, targeting observables generated in the preexplosion window, typical of all CCSNe.
 Section \ref{ssec:direction} quantifies viewing angle effects on neutrino emission for different rotation rates.
-Section \ref{sec:discussion} highlights potential future projects to pursue.
+Section \ref{sec:discussion} highlights measurement feasibility and potential future projects to pursue.
 Lastly, Section \ref{sec:summary} concludes.